airsoftak25/Night-Gogle/3D-Models/README.md

 # Description
-This folder will contains IPT / F3D files
+This folder contains IPT and STL files of all versions